udon2/udon2.github.io/basic_usage.markdown

 roots = udon2.Importer.from_conll_file('test.conllu')
 ```

-The second way is by converting objects from [Stanza](https://github.com/stanfordnlp/stanza), which serves models pre-trained on UD treebanks.
+The second way is by converting objects from [Stanza](https://github.com/stanfordnlp/stanza), which a package serving models pre-trained on UD treebanks.
 ```py
 import stanza
 import udon2